-- They were vegetarians but ate eggs, butter and cheese in sufficient quantities to 'serve certain functions of the brain, body and nervous system'.
-They had no need of meat, fish or fowl since they are strong and virile from practicing the Rites.
+- They were vegetarians but ate eggs, butter, and cheese in sufficient quantities to 'serve certain functions of the brain, body and nervous system'.
+They did not need meat, fish, or fowl since they were strong and virile from practicing the Rites.

-- One of the secrets of health they describe is to only eat one type of food at a meal, to avoid clashing in the stomach.
+- One of the secrets of health they described was to eat only one type of food at a meal, to avoid clashing in the stomach.
 Sometimes Colonel Bradford ate a meal consisting only of bread.
-At others he had fresh fruits and vegetables, or just a feast of one vegetable.
-At first he missed the variety of foods to which he was accustomed but after a short while came to enjoy the benefits he gained from sharing their diet.
+At others, he had fresh fruits and vegetables, or just a feast of one vegetable.
+At first, he missed the variety of foods to which he was accustomed, but after a short while came to enjoy the benefits he gained from sharing their diet.

 - Starches clash with proteins.
-If you eat bread (starch) with meats, egg or cheese (protein) a reaction is set up in the stomach which not only causes discomfort, but more importantly contributes to a shorter lifespan.
+If you eat bread (starch) with meats, eggs, or cheese (protein), a reaction is set up in the stomach, which not only causes discomfort but, more importantly, contributes to a shorter lifespan.

 - You must eat slowly, chewing your food to almost a liquid before swallowing it.
 They said food must first be 'digested' in the mouth to obtain the full nourishment of the food.

-- By obtaining the full nourishment from the food, less food needs to be eaten overall.
+- By obtaining the complete nourishment from the food, less food needs to be eaten overall.

-This last point about eating less food, brings me to an article I read recently from BBC News about how eating less, can help you live longer.
-Here's some excepts from the article below:
+This last point about eating less food brings me to an article I read recently from BBC News about how eating less can help you live longer.
+Here are some excerpts from the article below:

-Scientists have found tangible signs that a low-calorie diet could reverse signs of ageing in the body.
+Scientists have found tangible signs that a low-calorie diet could reverse signs of aging in the body.
 A six-month study showed cutting calories lowered insulin levels and core body temperatures.

 Researchers from Louisiana State University studied 48 overweight men and women between March 2002 and August 2004.
 All were healthy, but none exercised.
 They were either put on an eating plan to maintain their existing weight, given a plan to cut their calorie intake by 25%.